 Do not delay in contacting the SHAC or EEOC to file a claim.
 There are strict time limits in which charges of employment discrimination must be filed.
 To preserve your claim under state law, you must file with the SHAC (or cross-file with the EEOC) within 180 days of the date you believe you were discriminated against.
 To preserve your claim under federal law, you must file with the EEOC (or cross-file with the state agency) within 300 days of the date you believe you were discriminated against.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
 You may wish to consult with an attorney prior to filing your claim, if possible.
 Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the state and federal administrative agencies.

-Because South Carolina law does not permit the compensatory (emotional pain and suffering) and punitive (damages which punish the employer) damages and attorneys' fees allowed under federal law, many South Carolina attorneys choose to file employment discrimination cases in federal court.
+Because South Carolina law limits or caps compensatory (emotional pain and suffering) and punitive (damages which punish the employer) under state law, many South Carolina attorneys choose to file employment discrimination cases in federal court.
 A case filed in state court using federal law may be subject to removal, which means that a defendant employer requests to move the case to federal court because it involves a federal statute, such as Title VII or the ADEA.

 Only once the EEOC issues the document known as “Dismissal and Notice of Rights” or “Notice of Right to Sue” (Form 161) can you file a case based upon your federal claim.
 A lawsuit based on your federal discrimination claim must be filed in federal or state court within 90 days of the date you receive the notice.
 (Be sure to mark down that date when you receive the notice.)
 A lawsuit based on your state claim must be filed within 120 days of receiving the SHAC's similar “right-to-sue” or dismissal letter, or within 1 year of the date you believe you were discriminated against, whichever is earlier.
 These deadlines are called the “statute of limitations.”
 If you have received one of these agency dismissal letters, do not delay consulting with an attorney.
 If your lawsuit is not filed by the deadline, then you may lose your ability to pursue a discrimination case.